martinpaljak/GlobalPlatformPro/CONTRIBUTING.md

-# Contributing to OpenKMS
+# Contributing to GlobalPlatformPro
+ * Use the software!
  * Send card information
  * Send debug logs
- * All patches assume LGPL license
+ * All patches must be with MIT license.